Student Jobs Program

 Students who are awarded Federal Work Study on their Student Financial Planning Award letter go through Career Services for job placement.

-- Students in the program will receive an email in early August (for the fall semester starts) or early January (for the spring semester starts) regarding what they need to do to prepare and explanation of the program.
+- Students in the program will receive an email in early August (before the fall semester starts) or early January (before the spring semester starts) regarding what they need to do to prepare as well as an explanation of the program.
 Students will NOT be placed before Welcome Week but there are things students will need to do in preparation which will be included in that email.

-- Jobs will also be available for viewing exactly one week before interviews on BU's College Central Network.
-Please note, jobs posted on College Central under "Work Study" can only go to students awarded Federal Work Study from Student Financial Planning.
+- Jobs will also be available for viewing exactly one week before interviews on Belhaven University’s College Central Network.
+Please note, jobs posted on College Central under “Work Study” can only go to students awarded Federal Work Study from Student Financial Planning.

-- Interviews and placement will occur beginning during Welcome Week each semester.
+- Interviews and placement will start during Welcome Week each semester.
 Students must go through the interview process to receive their Federal Work Study job.